Allison Green dog sledding in Alta wearing the expedition suit and with the sunset behind her

 Early February snow and skies

-Alta is quite far north and usually has enough snow to begin dog sledding by around the end of November or beginning of December, earlier than the Tromso season which is milder and less snowy.
+Alta is quite far north and usually has enough snow to begin dog sledding by around the end of November or beginning of December, earlier than the Tromsø dog sledding season, since Tromsø’s weather is milder and less snowy.

-So even if you come before the official winter season starts in Alta you can try your hand at dog sledding and mushing your own sled.
+For that reason, starting in September, the dogs receive fall training using special wheeled carts that are tailor-made for snowless mushing.
+So even if you come before the official winter season starts in Alta, you can try your hand at dog sledding and mushing your own sled… it’ll just be on wheels.

 Dog Sledding During Polar Night